 Interpreting Your Score

 The American Institute of Stress offers guidance on the Holmes-Rahe Stress Scale, including how to interpret your score.
+Keep in mind that you should only add stressful events you’ve experienced in the past 12 months to generate your score.

 A score between 11- 150 means that you have a low to moderate chance of future illness, but anything over 150 becomes more serious.
 When you have a score between 150 and 299, your chance of becoming ill in the near future is moderate to high, while a score of 300 to 600 means there is a high or very high risk.